 I’ve been putting off this guide to secret Amsterdam for a while as living in Amsterdam has made me worry about sharing my secret places in Amsterdam where I go to avoid the tourists.
 However, it’s not nice not to share.
-In this guide to Amsterdam off the beaten path, you’ll be visiting some Amsterdam secret spots as well as some really non-touristy things to do in Amsterdam.
-Keep reading for information on the interesting things to do in Amsterdam that you won’t read elsewhere as well as a map.
+In this local’s guide to Amsterdam off the beaten path, you’ll be visiting some Amsterdam secret spots as well as some really non-touristy things to do in Amsterdam.

 I’ve grouped the secret places by the part of Amsterdam with some being more further out than others.
 Some require a half-day trip while others might be right down the road from your hotel in Centre.
-Visiting some of these secret spots in Amsterdam may be harder as hours are not reliable.
+Visiting some of these secret spots in Amsterdam may be harder as hours for some of these establishments are not particularly reliable.

 Secret places in Amsterdam Centrum